 Refreshed rooms and fantastic rooftop views. $$

-For decades, The Park Lane had been a reliable and convenient hotel on the fringes of Causeway Bay’s bustling shopping district.
+For decades, The Park Lane has been a reliable and convenient choice among hotels in Causeway Bay, just on the fringes of the bustling shopping district.
 Following its acquisition by the Accor group and a HK$300 million renovation, the hotel emerged in 2016 with a focus on contemporary art and design.
 The lobby is brighter and breezier, with a wall of vintage luggage behind the concierge that caught our eye straight away.
 The 818 guestrooms also feel lifted by the pop of colour from abstract depictions of the bauhinia, Hong Kong’s flower, above the beds.
 Top floors overlook Victoria Harbour and next-door Victoria Park – but the best views are from rooftop bar SKYE.

 Details You’ll Love: Early birds will appreciate the lobby’s coffee station (4am-6am); families get complimentary buffet breakfast (for those under five) and kids’ amenities.